marissawyl/Python_Project_Exercises/Exercise1_4_Projects/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

-To find the most demanded skills for the top 3 most popular data roles.
-I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
-This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targetting.
+To figure this out, I first identified the top three roles based on popularity, then extracted the five most in-demand skills for each.
+The results highlight the leading job titles along with their key skills, helping me understand which areas to focus on depending on the role I want to pursue.

 View my notebook with detailed steps here: [1_Skills_Count.ipynb](https://github.com/marissawyl/Python_Project_Exercises/blob/main/Exercise1_4_Projects/1_Skills_Count.ipynb)